 Lisa has a diverse background that has served her well in developing a knowledge base about a variety of industries.
 During college, she actively worked at the UTA Shorthorn, the campus’ daily newspaper, and won several writing and scholastic honor awards.
 She interned at the Dallas Observer.
 After graduating with highest honors, she began her reporting career at the Dallas Business Journal.
 Later, Lisa received an offer from Texas Lawyer, which resulted in her joining that editorial staff in 2003.

-Lisa made the jump to legal marketing after being approached with an offer from Pete Riley, former Managing Partner at Thompson & Knight.
+Lisa made the jump to legal marketing after being approached with an offer from Pete Riley, the late Managing Partner at Thompson & Knight.
 After leaving Thompson & Knight, Lisa handled firm communications at Godwin Gruber (later Godwin Ronquillo).
-Before becoming a consultant, Lisa was the Communications Manager at Gardere Wynne Sewell LLP where she oversaw all marketing communications, including internal, media relations, collateral, client alerts, business development and pitch materials, online marketing, and advertising.
+Before becoming a consultant, Lisa was the Communications Manager at Gardere Wynne Sewell LLP where she managed an annual marketing budget if $2 million and oversaw all marketing communications, including internal, media relations, collateral, client alerts, business development and pitch materials, online marketing, and advertising.

 During her time there, she realized a PR value in excess of $3 million in local and national media exposure for one of the firm’s signature community events, and, through skillful negotiations, consistently achieved a minimum of 35% savings on advertising, public relations, and reprint and vendor costs.
 She has received awards and recognition for both marketing and writing projects